Akshay-Vallam/Data-Analysis-Zomato/README.md

 ## Datasets

+ - **Data Covered**: This project includes 5 dataset tables and more than 10,000 records.
  - **Period Covered**: The data spans across multiple years, allowing for long-term trend analysis.
  - **Geographical Coverage**: Data from various cities in India.

 ## Project Structure